Guide for Tournament Directors

 From the lobby, you can access the Manage Event panel for your event.

 That menu provides you with a host of controls that allow you to run your event.
-You can allow anonymous entry to your event, use a different video conference service for the Auditorium (just drop a link to your Zoom, Google Meet or other VC room in "Event Details"), make annoucements and much more!
+You can allow anonymous entry to your event, control who sees or accesses certain rooms, enable the Extemp Draw room, use a different video conference service for the Auditorium (just drop a link to your Zoom, Google Meet or other VC room in "Event Details"), make annoucements and much more!

-Here's a suggested order of the steps you should follow to run a round in Yaatly:
+Here's a suggested order of the steps you should follow to run a debate round in Yaatly: